SoftwareEngineeringToolDemos/ICSE-2011-JDeodorant/README.md

 * :white_check_mark: Source code

 This repository was constructed by [Yashwanth Nallabothu](https://github.com/YashwanthAsh) and his team, under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
+Thanks to Dr. Nikolaos Tsantalis and his colleagues for their help in establishing this repository.

 ## Attribution